Frontend CI Backend CI Coverage PyPI License

 To run unit tests, type tox -e unit_tests from within the dev container

-There is a convenient script in ./deployment/build_and_push.sh which can be used to easily build and run the container locally for testing, and optionally push the container to ghcr.
-In general we should rely on the CI to be pushing new containers - it should only be done manually for urgent debugging.
+There is a convenient script in ./deployment/build_and_push.sh which can be used to easily build and run the container locally for testing, and optionally push the container to a repository.
+In general we should rely on the CI to be pushing new containers - however it is sometimes useful to push a development image to a private repo for development or debugging.

-To run system tests, start a local container by running ./deployment/build_and_push.sh -r -b.
+To run local system tests, start a local container by running ./deployment/build_and_push.sh -r -b.
 Then, in the dev container, forward port 8555.
 There are instructions on port forwarding within vscode here.
-Next, in a terminal in the devcontainer, run pytest . from the daq-config-server directory.
+Next, in a terminal in the devcontainer, run tox -e system_tests_local from the daq-config-server directory.

-To test on argus, log in to argus in your namespace and run:
+To run a test deployment on argus, log in to argus in your namespace and run:

 helm install daq-config ./helmchart/ --values dev-values.yaml